Animal hoarding

-Animal hoarding, sometimes called Noah syndrome, is keeping a higher-than-usual number of animals as domestic pets without ability to properly house or care for them, while at the same time denying this inability.
-Compulsive hoarding can be characterized as a symptom of mental disorder rather than deliberate cruelty towards animals.
+Animal hoarding, sometimes called Noah syndrome, is keeping a higher-than-usual number of animals as domestic pets without the ability to properly house or care for them, while at the same time denying this inability.
+Compulsive hoarding can be characterized as a symptom of a mental disorder rather than deliberate cruelty towards animals.
 Hoarders are deeply attached to their pets and find it extremely difficult to let the pets go.
 They typically cannot comprehend that they are harming their pets by failing to provide them with proper care.
 Hoarders tend to believe that they provide the right amount of care for them.
 The American Society for the Prevention of Cruelty to Animals provides a "Hoarding Prevention Team", which works with hoarders to help them attain a manageable and healthy number of pets.